 Sheldon brings his experience as a community leader to every aspect of his work with Make-It’s members, workshop hosts, participants and visitors.
 He guides hosts through the process of developing and leading workshops and serves as a mentor to our makers.
 Sheldon formerly worked as Art Coordinator at a local community support center, providing art as an outlet for at-risk teens, disabled persons, and those seeking ways to cope with substance recovery.
 He has been designing art and clothing since 1994 including personalized T-shirts, graphics, murals and fashion.

-Marla Shelasky, Communications Coordinator
+Marla Shelasky, Development & Communications Manager

 Maria Canales, Board Member